FuelLabs/fuels-ts/.changeset/cool-vans-attend.md

 "@fuel-ts/account": patch
 ---

-fix: assetId and contractId of assets from sepolia network
+fix: some assets got assetId, contractId and decimals incorrect, for sepolia and for fuel network